hinqiwame/cof-linux-patcher/README.md

 # Cry of Fear Linux Patcher
 ![](/ass/logo.png)

-A patcher for Cry of Fear on Linux, addressing various bugs by replacing game build and engine DLL files with patched versions.
+A patcher for Cry of Fear on Linux, addressing various bugs by replacing game build and engine libraries with patched versions.
 The patcher automates the process, making it easier for users to apply the necessary modifications.
-Written in Crystal.
+Written in C++.

 ## Usage
 To use the patcher follow these steps: